lnurl/luds/README.md

+### This spec is deprecated, it has been translated in a bunch of standalone documents describing each specific super-small self-contained LNURL standard at https://github.com/fiatjaf/lnurl-rfc/tree/luds.

+---

 # LNURL: Lightning Network UX protocol

 `LNURL` is a bech32-encoded HTTPS/Onion query string which is supposed to help payer interact with payee and thus simplify a number of standard scenarios such as: